 The testing period runs from April 23 - May 11, 2012.
-The Geometry EOC Assessment will be administered during the same window, and districts must complete Geometry testing before they may begin Biology 1 testing.
+The Biology 1 EOC Assessment will be administered during the same window, but districts must complete Geometry testing before Biology 1 testing can begin.
 For security purposes, testing at a school should be completed in the fewest number of days possible; however, the district may use up to two consecutive weeks within the established windows, per subject, to accommodate for computer-based testing needs.
 Districts may schedule one or two sessions per day, depending on school-level circumstances.